About Parts Per Million

 Photo Gallery

-The buildup to war during the fall of 2002 and 2003 saw Portlanders take to the streets.
-Many of the street scenes in the story are influenced by real events, but not all the photos here are mine.
+The buildup to the invasion of Iraq saw Portlanders take to the streets.
+Many of the street scenes in the story are influenced by real events, but not all the photos here are Julia's.
 Some were gathered from Indymedia and other sources at the time.

 FAQs